Kim Jong Nam was killed with the 'most toxic weapon ever produced'

 Its origins date back to the early 1950s, when a British scientist named Ranajit Ghosh was researching pesticides and developed the "V-series" of nerve agents — the V stood for "venom."

-According to the Council on Foreign Relations, a Washington-based think tank, the compound was deemed to deadly for commercial use.
+According to the Council on Foreign Relations, a Washington-based think tank, the compound was deemed too deadly for commercial use.

 However, the U.K. shared the formula with the American government, which began full-scale production of VX in 1961.